lucaspena/agt-proof-of-stake/report.md

 ```

 Ideally, we would only reward stakeholders that issue a block on any fork.
-However, the reward mechanism is implmented in the blockchain itself, and cannot
+However, the reward mechanism is implemented in the blockchain itself, and cannot
 know about blocks issued in other forks.
 We cannot tell the difference between
 a stakeholder that was offline during its slot, and a stakeholder that issued
 a block to a fork that was not accepted by the network.